Sketchbook #95: My Succulents

 Drawing swimmers is hard for me and many pages did not make it here - but to acknowledge the beginning of the season and work on drawing swimming people I am posting a few sketches form the first practice :) (drawing trees is much easier hence the last sketch in this post - from the same day and location by the pool ;)

-Back form another Caribbean Adventure - part VII
+Back form another Caribbean Adventure - part VI

 Back form another Caribbean Adventure - part II